MarcinNiemczyk/photo-manager/README.md

 #### Disclaimer <a name="disclaimer"></a>
 Some image files might not download properly due to unknown causes.

-Files from `https://jsonplaceholder.typicode.com/photos` are one of those files and `requests` library cannot handle them.
+Photos from API `https://jsonplaceholder.typicode.com/photos` urls are one of those files and `requests` library cannot handle them.

 BUT most of the files save properly like the one from example above.